prem-muthedath/bowling/README.md

 ##### HOW TO RUN THE TESTS FROM A TERMINAL:

-1. `cd` to bowling directory -- the top directory containing this README file.
+1. `cd` into project root -- the top directory containing this README file.
-2. If you do not have a `bin` directory, create an empty `bin` directory at the same level as this README file. this is needed for compilation in step 3.
+2. If you do not already have a `bin` directory there, create an empty `bin` directory at the same level as this README file.
+This is needed for compilation in step 3.
 3. Type the following command to compile:

      ````